 If you're using a Mac, this option opens a dialog box where you can save the file.
 You must then manually open the file in Excel.

-- In Tableau Server or Tableau Online, open a view or dashboard and select Download > Crosstab.
+- In Tableau Server or Tableau Cloud, open a view or dashboard and select Download > Crosstab.

 Select which sheets from the workbook to export data from.

 Copy the data used to generate the view so that you can paste it into another application.

 Open another application, such as Word, and paste the data into the document.

 In this example, the fields placed on the Columns, Rows, and Color shelves are copied into the document.
 However, the Customer Segment field is not copied because it is an external filter because it appears only on the Filters shelf.